Comparing Evidence Management Software

 Training and Continued Education

 Buying a software product and just throwing it in place is not going to fix your problems.
-Software is one component of a larger process.
+Software is one component of a larger evidence management process.
 Once an agency has chosen a new system, it’s important to have a support and implementation team provide ongoing expert training and support.
-This ensures that everyone within the organization is up to speed on how to use the evidence management system and can take full advantage of its capabilities.
+This ensures that everyone within the organization is up to speed on how to use the evidence management technology software and can take full advantage of its capabilities.

 It can be very difficult to understand the differences between evidence management systems, especially if you haven’t tested any of them yet.
 We have a free downloadable spreadsheet that is pre-populated with 49 factors to consider.
 You can rank the importance of each factor and add additional fields for consideration.
 Upon form submission, the Evidence Management Comparison Worksheet will be automatically delivered via email attachment.

-We hope the information and resources we have provided will help you independently evaluate your evidence management software options and find a solution that will best suit your evidence management unit.
+We hope the information and resources we have provided will help you independently evaluate your evidence management software options and find an effective and efficient solution that will best suit your evidence management unit.
 Please contact us with any questions that you may have.